ferdousbhai/deno-chat/README.md

 A basic framework for working with Open AI's Chat API.

+## Introduction

+By default, Large Language Models are stateless — meaning each incoming query is processed independently of other interactions.
+The only thing that exists for a stateless agent is the current input.
+When building chatbots or autonomous agents, it's important to remember previous interactions for context.

+As a workaround to this problem, we can store every interaction with the model and pass the entire history in each turn, however this uses up a lot of tokens, and is ultimately constrained by the token limit (4096 tokens for gpt-3.5-turbo).

+Deno-Chat solves these issues by storing a summary of the on-going conversation each turn.
+Optionally, the summary can also be added to a vector database for future retrieval.
+This way, the AI has much richer context in conversations from both present and past interactions.

 ## Features

 🙋 Ask AI anything with a simple **askAI** function.\